Generators for Cubic Surfaces with two Skew Lines over Finite Fields: Proof of Theorem

 \begin{mylem} Let $K=\F_3$ and $S$ be a smooth cubic surface defined over $K$.
 Suppose $S$ contains a skew pair of $K$-lines $\ell$, $\ell^\prime$ and suppose $\ell$ contains exactly one $K$-rational Eckardt point.
 Then there exists a non-Eckardt point $P\in\ell(K)$ such that

 \end{mylem} \begin{proof} The lemma was proved by an exhaustive computer enumeration implemented in {\tt MAGMA} \cite{MAGMA}.
 By a projective change of co-ordinates we may first suppose that the line $\ell$ is defined by $X=Y=0$, and that therefore the surface $S$ has the form $X Q_1+Y Q_2$ where $Q_1\in\F_3[X,Y,Z,W]$ and $Q_2 \in \F_3[Y,Z,W]$ are homogeneous quadratic forms.
-We may then by further projective changes of co-ordinates suppose that the $K$-rational Eckardt point on $\ell$ is the point $(0:0:0:1)$ and that the remaining lines passing through this point are the lines defined by $\ell_1:X=Z=0$ and $\ell_2:X=Y+Z=0$.
-The assumption that the other $\ell_1$, $\ell_2$ are $K$-rational is valid due to the presence of the $K$-rational line $\ell^\prime$, which forces the points $\ell^\prime\cdot\ell_i$ to be $K$-rational, meaning that there are two $K$-rational points on each of the $\ell_i$.
-Thus every cubic surfaces defined over $\F_3$ containing a skew pair of $K$-lines has a model that can be written in the form
+We may then by further projective changes of co-ordinates suppose that the $K$-rational Eckardt point on $\ell$ is the point $P=(0:0:0:1)$.
+We denote the other two lines in $S$ passing through $P$ by $\ell_1$, $\ell_2$.
+The line $\ell^\prime$ must intersect the plane $\Pi_P$ in some $K$-point $Q \ne P$.
+As $\ell$ and $\ell^\prime$ are skew, $Q \notin \ell$ and so without loss of generality $Q \in \ell_1$.
+The line $\ell_1$ joins two $K$-points and is therefore a $K$-line.
+Hence $\ell_2$ is also a $K$-line.
+By yet another change of coordinates that preserves $\ell$ and $P$, we may suppose that $\ell_1$ and $\ell_2$ have the equations $\ell_1:X=Z=0$ and $\ell_2:X=Y+Z=0$.
+Thus every cubic surface defined over $\F_3$ containing a skew pair of $K$-lines has a model that can be written in the form

 where $a,\dots , g \in \F_3$.
 Therefore the program was enumerated over $3^7=2187$ cubic surfaces.
 Our program checked the surfaces for smoothness, then whether there was a point $P\in \ell$ such that $\Span(P)=S(K)$.
 In the cases where this failed, we verified that there was a second Eckardt point in $\ell(K)$. \end{proof}